CUBRID/cubrid-manual/en/sql/function/condition_fn.rst

                 5  'Kim       '          'account'                 3800000
                 6  'Smith     '          'devel'                   2400000

-    --simple conparison operation returns NULL when operand is NULL SELECT * FROM condition_tbl WHERE salary = NULL;
+    --simple comparison operation returns NULL when operand is NULL SELECT * FROM condition_tbl WHERE salary = NULL;
     There are no results.